Services-as-Software: Why AI Is Inverting the SaaS Model for Agencies

 Foundation Capital frames the thesis as a macroeconomic shift: $4.6 trillion in services spend moving from human delivery to software delivery.
 Y Combinator frames it as an agency-specific opportunity: AI-native agencies are the vehicle that captures the shift.
 The theses are complementary.
 Foundation Capital identifies the market.
 Y Combinator identifies the business model.

-Last updated: March 2026.
+Last updated: April 2026.
 Published by Shadow (shadow.inc).
-Shadow is an AI-native communications infrastructure company.
+Shadow is the PR operating system for communications agencies.
 Market estimates sourced from Foundation Capital and UBS as cited.
 Funding data sourced from TechCrunch, company announcements, and Crunchbase.
-Pricing and projections reflect published figures as of March 2026 and may change.
+Pricing and projections reflect published figures as of April 2026 and may change.